To Schedule an Appointment, Call Us Toll Free At 1.877.526.3457. Or, Send Us an E-mail for a Prompt Response.

 Have you been waiting months for a decision on your Social Security Disability claim with no update?
 Here’s what you can do to check your status.

 You have a few options to get an update on your claim.
-First, you can contact your local Social Security branch either by phone or in person and ask to discuss it with a disability claims representative.
-You can also do this online by clicking here, but you must have your confirmation details provided by the SSA to get any information.
+First, you can contact your local Social Security branch either by phone or in-person and ask to discuss it with a disability claims representative.
+You can also do this online, but you must have your confirmation details provided by the SSA to get any information.

 While the above two options are pretty easy to manage, they will not be able to give you an exact timetable as to when your case will be decided.
 If there are factors slowing down your case, these methods also won’t be able to reveal them.
 They basically can only tell you which stage you’ve reached in the process.
 But there are some better alternatives available.